knpuniversity/symfony4/sfcasts/mailer/pdf-styles.md

 `{{ encore_entry_link_tags() }}` with
 `{% for path in encore_entry_css_files('app') %}`.

-Instead of printing all the link tags we need, this just loops over all of the CSS files we need to include.
-Inside, add `<link rel="stylesheet" href="">` and the make the path absolute with `absolute_url(path)`.
+Instead of printing all the link tags for all the CSS files we need, this allows us to loop over them.
+Inside, add `<link rel="stylesheet" href="">` and then make the path absolute with `absolute_url(path)`.

 We saw this earlier: we used it to make sure the path to our logo - before we embedded it - contained the domain name. *Now* when `wkhtmltopdf`, more or less,